ansible/ansible-rulebook/docs/rulebooks.rst

 * hosts similar to Ansible playbook
 * gather_facts: boolean
 * default_events_ttl: time to keep the partially matched events around (default is 2 hours)
+* delay_warning_threshold: Threshold to log a warn message when a rule is matched and the pseudo clock is how much diverged from the real clock (default is 5 seconds)
 * execution_strategy: How actions should be executed, sequential|parallel (default: sequential).
 For sequential strategy we wait for each action to finish before we kick off the next action.
 * sources: A list of sources
 * rules: a list of rules